netscaler/ADC-scripts/docs/usage/rolling-upgrades-vpx.md

 ## Initializing the testbed

-Having setup the testbed and modified the inventory.txt file to match the configured ip addresses we need to initialize the Netscaler and the back end server nodes.
+Having setup the testbed and modified the inventory.txt file to match the configured ip addresses we need to initialize the NetScaler and the back end server nodes.

 This is done by running on the user host from a fresh checkout of the